-- Volume 1: Environmental Addendum (2014) this document; - Volume 2: Environmental Management Plan (2014);
+Volume 1: Environmental Main report (2014) - this document;

+Volume 2: Environmental Management Plan (2014);

-Volume 3: Resettlement Plan (2014) (Standalone document, to be disclosed in March 2014);
+Volume 3: Social Impact Assessment and Resettlement Plan (2014);

-- Volume 4: Additional Environmental Studies (2013); - Volume 5: Local Environmental Impact Assessment (2012).
+Volume 4: Additional Environmental Studies (2013);

+Volume 5: Local Environmental Impact Assessment (2012).

-Volumes 1-2 represent the final assessment of the environmental impacts of the Moragolla HPP, prepared in compliance with national law and ADB policy.
-These documents incorporate all relevant results and data from the earlier Local EIA and the Additional Environmental Studies; and Volumes 4 and 5 are provided only to allow access to all data relating to the updated environmental impact assessment if needed.
+Volumes 1-3 represent the final assessment of the environmental and social impacts of the Moragolla HPP, prepared in compliance with national law and ADB policy.
+These documents incorporate all relevant results and data from the earlier Local EIA and the Additional Environmental Studies; and Volumes 4 and 5 are provided only to allow access to all data relating to the updated environmental and social impact assessment if needed.